 Max Hirschberger's research is in experimental condensed matter physics.
-In close collaboration with the group of Professor Cava in the Princeton Chemistry Department, he has investigated heat transport phenomena related to the quantum-mechanical concept of the Berry curvature.
+In close collaboration with Professor Cava's Chemistry Department group, he has investigated heat transport phenomena related to the quantum-mechanical concept of the Berry curvature.
 He has studied the anomalous Lorentz-force in ferromagnetic insulators, where for certain crystal structures magnons can be deflected by a magnetic field - even though magnons have no electric charge.
 Similarly, he has shown that such a Lorentz force also exists in some frustrated magnets, where magnetic interactions are strong but there is no long-range order even at the lowest temperatures.
 The existence and magnitude of this anomalous Lorentz force in frustrated magnets can guide us to a better understanding of their quantum-mechanical ground state and elementary excitations.
 More recently, Max has devoted his time to the study of new electronic materials, the so-called Dirac and Weyl semimetals.
 These are 3-dimensional analogues of graphene.
 He is a graduate student in Professor Ong’s laboratory.

 Vedika Khemani is a condensed matter theorist.
 Her research spans several topical and active areas of Condensed Matter Physics---the theory of topological phases, the role of entanglement in the quantum mechanics of many-body systems and the behavior of isolated quantum systems out of equilibrium.
 Her work has elucidated out of equilibrium behavior of systems near critical points including systems with topological order, established limits on the universality of the entanglement spectra of many-body quantum states and shown that large subsystems of even larger quantum systems can be described accurately by pure quantum states despite being entangled with their complements.
 Currently she is focused on better understanding the phenomenon of many-body localization in which certain quantum systems fails to obey statistical mechanics and are found generically in non-equilibrium states.
 Her work has elucidated ordering in such systems and established their surprising non-local response to local probes and she is engaged in developing computational tools to better understand their properties.